 Are Arians apart of the body of Christ?
-As someone who aligns with Arianism (Postmill-Arian-Christian), the goal of this blog article is to restore the Arian view by correcting inaccurate information regurgitated in modern times.
-Arians are followers of Yeshua as a part of the Church that differs from our Nicene Trinitarian brothers but is in unison with Yeshua's title, divinity and gospel. *Arians are not Oneness Pentecostals, Arians are not Unitarians, Arians are not Mormons, and Arians are not Jehovah's Witnesses.
+As someone who aligns with Arianism (Postmillennial-Arian-Christian), the goal of this blog article is to restore the Arian view by correcting inaccurate information regurgitated in modern times.
+Arians are followers of Yeshua as a part of the Church that differs from our Nicene Trinitarian brothers but is in unison with Yeshua's title (Son of God), divinity (1/3 of the Godhead) and gospel. *Arians are not Unitarians, Arians are not Mormons, and Arians are not Jehovah's Witnesses.

-As a "church", we're burning a bridge to the gospel from potential believers by dismissing anyone who resonates with the Arian view as heretics which does more harm than good (John 17:20-26, 1 Corinthians 1:10-12) – aside from my own exegesis of scripture with various verses that support the Arian view before I ever heard about the true details of the Nicene Creed, learning about Arianism is what convinced me to return to Yeshua's gospel as if my heart was right all along...and the joy from that broke me down to tears.
+As a "church", we're burning a bridge to the gospel from potential believers by dismissing anyone who resonates with the Arian view as heretics which does more harm than good (John 17:20-26, 1 Corinthians 1:10-12) – aside from my own exegesis of scripture with various verses that support the Arian view before I ever heard about the true details of the Nicene Creed, learning about Arianism was a confirmation of Yeshua's identity as if my heart was right all along...this realization, plus my initial "born again" moment after reading Isaiah 53 (which broke me down to tears) that occurred before learning about Arianism, and then my encounter with the Postmillennial view was the triple combo that sparked my fire for spreading Christ's gospel.
 As my contribution to Arian-Christian Apologetics, below is my exegesis of how Arianism is not heretical to the Bible.

 Arius' legitimate views and teachings were lost in history and misrepresented in the writings of his enemies, led by Athanasius and his followers.
 His most notable work titled "Thalia" only exists in quoted fragmentary form since it was burned and banned after The Nicene Creed.
 The only sources are mostly from writings by his opponents which of course twisted his original teaching (ie. implying that Arius taught "participation" as Yeshua's way of attaining (or maintaining) Godhood as if Yeshua had to earn his divinity, which is not found in any genuine Thalia excerpts!).
 Athanasius held that Yeshua and God the Father were "of the same substance (aka Homoousious)."
 We might call them "dualitarians" since the Holy Spirit had not been given the same status yet as a "person" within the divinity; that is, the doctrine of the Trinity had not yet been invented – the official Catholic doctrine was established with the addition of the Holy Spirit as the third persona of God in 381 CE at the First Council of Constantinople.